Rays get touted prospect from Pirates as PTBNL for Archer

+NEW YORK — With the final piece now in place, the Tampa Bay Rays feel really good about the package of prospects they received for Chris Archer.

-NEW YORK — The Tampa Bay Rays have acquired minor league pitcher Shane Baz from Pittsburgh as the player to be named in the July 31 trade that sent Chris Archer to the Pirates.
+Tampa Bay acquired touted minor league pitcher Shane Baz from Pittsburgh on Tuesday as the player to be named in the July 31 trade that sent Archer to the Pirates.

 The 19-year-old Baz, selected 12th overall in the 2017 amateur draft, was 4-3 with a 3.97 ERA for Bristol in the rookie-level Appalachian League this season.
 The right-hander had 54 strikeouts in 10 starts covering 45 1/3 innings.

+“I know we’re excited to get him.
+He’s a really high-end prospect,” Rays manager Kevin Cash said before his team played the New York Yankees.
+“Very powerful right-handed kid.
+Probably going to be some time before we see him, but to put a pitcher like that in our system — I know he was a guy that during the draft that we talked a lot about.
+We were happy with who we picked at (No. 4), but were disappointed that we didn’t get the opportunity and now with that trade, we have.”

-The move announced Tuesday completes a blockbuster deal that brought a wealth of young talent to Tampa Bay.
+The move completed a blockbuster deal that brought a wealth of young talent to Tampa Bay.
 The third-place Rays had already obtained rookie outfielder Austin Meadows and hard-throwing pitcher Tyler Glasnow from Pittsburgh for Archer, a 29-year-old right-hander who has made two All-Star teams.

+The 6-foot-8 Glasnow, who turns 25 next week, has made three starts for Tampa Bay, compiling a 2.25 ERA and 20 strikeouts in 12 innings.

+“Really, I couldn’t be more impressed,” Cash said.
+“You don’t see many guys that come out and open, start a ballgame featuring 98, 99 mph.
+And then you see the big breaking ball, the two options that he has.
+Very impressed with the strike throwing and the commitment that he’s shown with that.
+He’s very much shown a willingness to challenge hitters and that’s what we’re asking him to do.”

 More AP baseball: https://apnews.com/tag/MLBbaseball and https://twitter.com/AP_Sports